Roatan Popular Destinations

 The oldest settlement in Roatan is Punta Gorda.
 It was founded in 1797 by the Garifuna people, who trace their heritage back to a slave vessel which wrecked on the coral reefs off the island of St. Vincent in early 18th Century.
 Today, the town is a small seaside village that remains a proud center for Garifuna culture and heritage.

-TRAVELER TIP: On your next visit to Punta Gorda be sure to order an authentic Garifuna cuisine dish by the name of "Machuca."
+PRO TIP: On your next visit to Punta Gorda be sure to order an authentic Garifuna cuisine dish by the name of "Machuca."
 It is coconut milk and seafood dish.

 Jonesville is one of Roatan's original fishing villages and settlements.
 Residents of Jonesville get around via boats.
 There is excellent mangrove forest to explore in the area.
 Jonesville Roatan is also a very picturesque town.
 Most tourists do not visit Roatan, but it is a favorite among residents and among visitors who can visit Roatan on a longer trip.

-TRAVEL TIP: If you make it to Jonesville have a local water taxi take you to one of Roatan's most interesting destinations, "Hole in The Wall."
+PRO TIP: If you make it to Jonesville have a local water taxi take you to one of Roatan's most interesting destinations, "Hole in The Wall."
 This is a dockside restaurant that is accessible only by boat.